LucasMatuszewski/udemy-intro-to-git/README.md

 1. Create new repository on Github ("+" on the top-right of a page)

-2. use a command from github to add github to local GIT reporistory: git remote add origin https://github.com/LucasMatuszewski/udemy-intro-to-git.git
+2. use a command from github to add github to local GIT reporistory:
+> git remote add origin https://github.com/LucasMatuszewski/udemy-intro-to-git.git

 3. push the local repository to github:
+> git push -u origin master

+Sometimes you have to update your version of git or git for windows.